Portugal Travel Guide

 Top Tips

-Architecture - Another great cultural center is in Braga, which is known for its wide array of baroque churches.
-These festivals include the most well known Holy Week in all of Portugal.
+Architecture - Another great cultural center is in Braga, which is known for its wide array of baroque churches, which host the Portuguese Holy Week festivals.
 Braga has many ancient Roman ruins that offer a great exploration project for travelers.
 In fact, one of the most interesting ways to stay in Portugal is in one of the many ancient monasteries that have been converted into upscale hotels.

 The historic area of Porto is another colonial gem in Portugal.
 Here, there are great examples of Roman and gothic architecture in the region’s cathedrals.
 The Stock Exchange Palace is another great place to check out with its neo classical styled décor.
 Other great areas to check out are Évora, which offers great museums that showcase the style of the 15th century; and The Mosteiro de Santa Maria is another great gothic church that showcases the lovely architecture that Portugal is famous for.
 Finally, the Knights Templar castle in Tomar is the perfect place for church and architecture admirers.